Competitor comparison

 OEM incentive and desking platform from S&P Global.

-AutoMarketIQ and MarketScan solve different problems.
-MarketScan is a desking and incentive-stacking tool — given a customer and a vehicle, what payments are available.
-AutoMarketIQ is a competitive intelligence tool — what did buyers actually pay at competitor stores last week.
-Many dealers use both.
+MarketScan and AutoMarketIQ solve different problems and are complementary rather than substitutes.
+MarketScan is a desking and incentive-stacking tool — given a customer and a vehicle, it tells you what payments and rebate combinations are theoretically available.
+AutoMarketIQ is a competitive intelligence tool — it tells you what buyers actually paid at competitor stores last week, with the redacted deal sheet attached.
+If you only have budget for one, AutoMarketIQ is the right pick for dealers whose primary problem is competitive pricing rather than payment structuring.

 | Capability | AutoMarketIQ | MarketScan |